aws/aws-cdk/packages/@aws-cdk/aws-apprunner-alpha/README.md

 ## Observability Configuration

-To associate an App Runner service with a custom Observability Configuration, define `observabilityConfiguration` for the service.
+To associate an App Runner service with a custom observability configuration, use the `observabilityConfiguration` property.

 ```ts
 const observabilityConfiguration = new apprunner.ObservabilityConfiguration(this, 'ObservabilityConfiguration', {